jdoleary/Spellmasons/TasksCurrent.md

 ## 2021.04.21 Playtest with Rachel

 - Rachels screen was too small and the cards overlapped the grid
-- Support click and drag for queued cards
 - Rachel was frozen and I had taken my turn but it said "waiting on others"
-- A damage spell is out of order in my hand, ended up on the end
-  - This seems to happen right after I cast a single card, I get it back
 - my turns seem to be ending unexpecedly, i just poisoned a guy and i din'dt move

 - Rachel's Feedback